-The following command assigns the name "Door lock" to the actuator whose ID number is 9.
+The following command assigns the name "Door lock of cabinet 3" to the actuator whose ID number is 9.

-config:# actuator 9 name "Door lock"
+config:# actuator 9 name "Door lock of cabinet 3"

 Server Reachability Configuration Commands

 You can use the CLI to add or delete an IT device, such as a server, from the server reachability list, or modify the settings for a monitored IT device.
 A server reachability configuration command begins with serverReachability.